tucsonmesh/tucsonmesh-docs/docs/guides/infrastructure-admin/add-wireguard-users.md

 PDUMexbCPGwHCdyhdu09yyCeO5n0b/ww+BeWN7XGSWw=
 ```

-At this stage, you have now produced
+At this stage, you have now produced:

 - A _private_ key that will never leave your machine.
 Instead, it will use this key to authenticate itself with the remote Wireguard server.
 - A _public_ key that we will share with the remote Wireguard server and use to register your machine as a client.
 - A _preshared_ key that adds extra resilience to the security of the Wireguard connection, and it's easy to incorporate.

 Our two remaining goals are to:

 - Add a configuration to your remote Wireguard server that allows your new client to connect.
 - Add a configuration to your local Wireguard instance that allows you to connect to your server.